Regain Hope with Chronic Relapse Treatment Programs

 Additionally, the intensive therapy and support provided in inpatient treatment can help individuals develop the skills and tools needed to maintain their sobriety and avoid relapse.

-Get Help with Substance Abuse and Chronic Relapse Now
+Get Help to Overcome Chronic Relapse Now!

 At Catalina Behavioral Health, we understand how difficult it can be to overcome chronic substance use disorders.
 In our facility, we offer long-term inpatient treatment options tailored to meet the individual needs of our patients, including aftercare plans.

 Our facility provides continuous monitoring and support 24/7, giving you or your loved one the structure and accountability needed to stay away from drugs and alcohol in the long run.
 Our staff includes licensed mental health clinicians, medical professionals, and addiction specialists who are dedicated to helping our patients achieve their recovery goals.

 We also offer evidence-based therapies such as individual counseling, family therapy, cognitive behavioral therapy (CBT), and dialectal behavioral therapy (DBT) to help address underlying issues related to substance abuse while teaching new skills for long-term success.

 If you or someone you know is struggling with addiction or chronic relapse, please don’t hesitate to contact Catalina Behavioral Health today for help.
 Our compassionate staff will work collaboratively with you every step of the way on your path toward lasting sobriety and healthy living habits.

 All phone calls are confidential, so please reach out in confidence today to get options and find relief from the cycles of sobriety and relapse with the right tools for lasting recovery!